CLI (Command line interface)

 platform CLI tool provides tab auto-completion for commands, options, and even some values (your projects, valid regions).

-bash-completionpackage or equivalent.
-This is not available by default on OSX, but can be installed via
+bash-completion package or equivalent.
+This is not available by default on macOS, but can be installed via

 brew.
 Check your home directory and ensure that the file

 platform self:install will attempt a reinstall of this utility if it’s needed.

 There are multiple ways to install the CLI on Windows 10.
 Platform.sh recommends using Bash for Windows (Windows Subsystem for Linux).

 You can install Bash to use the CLI on a Windows 10, 64-bit machine.
 The Windows 10 Anniversary Update is needed to support Git.

 To install Bash on Windows 10 Anniversary Edition you need to:

 - Activate the Developer Mode in “Update & Security” in Windows Settings.
 This will prompt you to restart your computer.

 - Activate the “Windows Subsystem for Linux (Beta)”, under “Turn Windows features on or off” in the Programs and Features section of the Control Panel.
 Once again, you will need to restart your computer.